Scroll Down To Order

 Apr 9—Greenland and the U.S. sign an agreement protecting Greenland.

 Apr 11—Office of Price Administration (OPA), is created with the maintenance of relative price stability and protection of the consumer.
-By the end of the month, Yugoslavia and Greece fall to Nazis.
+By the end of the month, Greece and Yugoslavia (present-day Serbia, Montenegro, Slovenia, and North Macedonia) fall to Nazis.

 Apr 12—U.S. troops land in Greenland.
 Hitler sends German troops into Belgrade.